QubesOS/qubes-doc/basics/user-faq.md

 ### What is the main concept behind Qubes?

-To build security on the “Security by Isolation” principle.
+To build security on the “Security by Compartmentalization (or Isolation)” principle.

 ### What about other approaches to security?